DenchiSoft/VTubeStudio/README.md

 	}
 }
 ```

 This may return an error if the hotkey ID wasn't found or the hotkey couldn't be executed for some reason.
+Reasons include no model being currently loaded or the hotkey cooldown not being over (one specific hotkey can only be triggered once every 5 frames).
+You may send different hotkeys in quick succession, which will result in them getting queued.
+Once every 5 frames, one hotkey is take from the queue and executed.
+The queue holds 32 hotkeys.
+When the queue is full but you try to send in more hotkeys, an error will be returned.

 ## Requesting list of available tracking parameters